hexian000/tlswrapper/README.md

 ## Authentication Model

 Like SSH, each peer needs to generate a key pair(certificate + private key).
-Only certificate in a peer's authorized certificates list can communicate with this peer.
+Only certificates in a peer's authorized certificates list can communicate with this peer.

 This behavior is based on golang's mutual TLS 1.3 implementation.